How It Works

 Update Frequency

-Critic reviews are synced continuously from OpenCritic.
+Critic reviews are synced continuously.
 User scores from Steam and Metacritic are updated regularly.
-Historical disparity data powers our trend charts, showing how journalists' alignment with users has changed over time.
+Historical disparity data powers the trend charts and new story views.

 Interpreting the Data

-Direction vs. magnitude: The sign (+/-) tells you whether the critic scored higher or lower than users, but the magnitude (how far from zero) is what matters most.
-A critic with +12 and one with -12 both have significant divergence from users—they just diverge in opposite directions.
+Direction vs. magnitude: the sign (+/-) tells you whether the critic scored higher or lower than users, but the magnitude is what matters most.

-Compare sources: A journalist might be aligned with Steam users but divergent from Metacritic users, or vice versa.
-Checking all three disparity scores (Steam, Metacritic, Combined) gives you the complete picture.
+Compare sources: a journalist might be aligned with Steam users but divergent from Metacritic users, or vice versa.